Bayer-Group/cmc-ontologies/README.md

 # cmc-ontologies
-CMC Ontologies contains all the ontologies/models required in CMC.
-It has separate folders for different scopes like Solubility scope, Stability Scope etc. All the files are turtle files (.ttl).
-The Stability Scope folder also contains some generally used ontologies like cmc_coredev.ttl and cmc_pharmdev.ttl which has common properties/classes used in CMC.
-(TBC)
+CMC Ontologies contains exemplary (anonymized) ontologies as we have focused on within the area of CMC.
+It has separate folders for different scopes like Solubility scope, Stability Scope, Polymorphism.
+You will find the auxilliary and basis ontologies under Stability folder:

+cmc_coredev.ttl

+cmc_pharmdev.ttl